-Product and technology collaborations are key components of Camurus' strategy for increasing its development capacity and commercial penetration, and for achieving profitability.
-A licensing agreement typically provides that the partner takes over the main responsibility for the further development and commercialization of a product in a defined market.
+Product and technology collaborations with other pharmaceutical companies over the main responsibility for the further development and commercialization of a product in a defined market.
 This means that Camurus may have limited ability to exercise influence over the licensee's or collaboration partner's future development and commercialization activities.
 There is a risk that one or more of the Company's existing collaboration agreements will be terminated or that Camurus will be unsuccessful in entering into other such agreements in the future.
 Camurus' ability to realize the value of its product candidates could be delayed or hindered by the absence of such partnership agreements.
 There is also a risk that differences of opinion will arise between Camurus and its partners or that such partners do not meet their contractual commitments.
 Furthermore, projects and collaborations can suffer delays for various reasons, something that is a common occurrence in pharmaceutical development since the schedules prepared when partnerships are entered into are indicative in nature.
 In addition, there is a risk that Camurus' collaboration partners and licensees may prioritize the development of alternative products and product candidates that might also compete with the products and product candidates featured in their collaborations with Camurus.
 If this were to occur, it could reduce the ability and/or willingness of the Company's collaboration partner or licensee to fulfil its obligations regarding the development and commercialization of the product candidates included in the collaboration with Camurus.